Got a question? Check out the FAQs below and find answers.

 Mastodon is the software that the Apobangpo.Space Server runs on.

-Mastodon is free and open-source software for running self-hosted social networking services.
-It has microblogging features similar to the BirdApp (with a few important differences).
+It is a free and open-source, decentralised social media platform, and has microblogging features similar to the BirdApp (with a few important differences).

-Rather than being run by one central company, Mastodon is offered on a large number of independently run instances (servers) – each with its own focus, code of conduct, terms of service, privacy policy and moderation policies.
+Rather than being run by one central company, Mastodon runs as a federated network, connecting a large number of independently run instances (servers) via the Fediverse, each with their own focus, code of conduct, terms of service, privacy policy and moderation policies.

-There are more than 7,000 different Mastodon Servers, and all have different features.
-There is a useful list of established servers at: https://joinmastodon.org/servers.
+There are more than 7,000 different Mastodon Instances, and all have a different focus and/or terms of use.
+There is a useful list of established Instances at: https://joinmastodon.org/servers.
+There is also an excellent curated directory of instances at: https://fedi.garden

 - Check out the moderation policy: Rules about harassment are important to consider.